scala/docs.scala-lang/_overviews/scala3-book/data-modeling-3-fp.md

 next-page: methods-intro
 ---

 This chapter provides an introduction to functional programming (FP) style data modeling in Scala 3.

-# Data Modeling with functional programming

 When modeling the world around us with FP, you typically use these Scala constructs:

 - Enumerations
 - Case classes